 I always look forward to making Christmas cookies during the holidays.
-I love how festive and delicious they are.
-These red velvet cake cookies are a favorite, as well as ginger molasses cookies and snickerdoodles.
+These red velvet cake mix cookies are a favorite, as well as ginger molasses cookies, easy pistachio cookies, and snickerdoodles.

 - Red velvet cake mix: You’ll need 1 box of your favorite red velvet cake mix.
 My favorite brand is Duncan Hines.